getify/asynquence/README.md

 # asynquence

 A lightweight API for asynchronous sequences and gates.
+[Sequences & gates, at a glance](https://gist.github.com/getify/5959149)

 ## *asynquence* & Promises